rherrmann/eclipse-extras/README.md

 The key binding <kbd>Ctrl+Shift+Q</kbd> closes the currently active view.
 Just like <kbd>Ctrl+W</kbd> closes the active editor, there is now also a key binding to close the active view.

 ### Launch Configuration Selection Dialog
 Much like the _Open Type_ or _Open Resource_ dialog, the <kbd>Alt+F11</kbd> key binding opens a dialog that lists all launch configurations.
 The selected launch configuration(s) can be started or edited prior to starting.
-The launch mode (debug, run, profile, etc) to used can be changed through the Default Launch Mode drop menu menu.
+The launch mode (debug, run, profile, etc) to be used can be changed through the Default Launch Mode drop menu menu.

 ![](https://raw.githubusercontent.com/rherrmann/eclipse-extras/master/readme-images/launch-config-dialog.png)